 - to enhance the competitive cancer research capability of MMC;

-- to create stable, long-term collaborative relationships between MMC and VICC investigators interested in cancer research, cancer training and career development, and cancer education and/or cancer outreach; and
+- to create stable, long-term collaborative relationships between MMC -VICC-TSU investigators interested in cancer research, cancer training and career development, and cancer education and/or cancer outreach; and

-- to improve the effectiveness of VICC research, training and career development, cancer education and cancer outreach activities designed to benefit minority populations in the region served by VICC.
+- to improve the effectiveness of MMC-VICC-TSU research, training and career development, cancer education and cancer outreach activities designed to benefit minority populations in the region served by VICC.

 The current funding will support one full research project, and several pilot and pre-pilot projects.
 All six projects currently under investigation involve collaborators at both MMC -VICC-TSU, thus strengthening the working relationship established during the first funding period.
 In addition, this grant will allow Meharry to establish new core resources for tissue acquisition, biostatistics, and community outreach, and will continue a clinical trials core that enables MMC to participate in national oncology trials.
 Meharry also plans to recruit new cancer research faculty members in the basic sciences, medical oncology, and epidemiology, and to expand an existing cancer research training program by supporting 3 doctoral students, 2 MSPH students, 2 MSCI students and 2 medical oncology fellows.
 All of these activities involve a coordinated, well-planned interaction between MMC -VICC-TSU and will be monitored by both an internal advisory committee composed of faculty and staff from both institutions, 4 internal advisory sub-committees and a Program Steering Committee composed of nationally-recognized cancer investigators from other institutions.